wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 is larger than h.
 Otherwise, a WAR violation is detected.
 Read operations from a remote processor hitting a line in S-M state will provide the remote processor with a cache line in S-S (m, h) state.
 On commit, S-M state represents the current version of a cache line, and will trasit to nonspeculative M state.
 VIDs greather than or equal to m will hit the line.
 Note that the access timestamp h is only used for violation detection, rather than visibility computing.

-This is because S-M lines are
+The S-O (m, h) state represents an outdated cache line.
+There is a "newer" cache line created by a later iteration somewhere in the system.
+S-O lines are red-only, because writing a version that has already been superseded will cause a write-after-write (WAW) violation.
+S-O lines are visible to requests whose VID is between the range.
+If an S-O line is requsted for read, the reading processor will obtain a copy in S-S state.
+On both commit and abort, S-O will be invalidated.
+S-O lines are created as a byproduct of speculative writes.
+Whenever a speculative write with VID z creates a new cache line in S-M state by writing into a (x, y), an
+S-O line will be also created as the copy of the original line.
+The S-O